ilmalte/quick-dictionary-bot/README.md

 ## How to run standalone
 - Install `python` >= 3 and `pip`
 - Go to `src` directory
-- Run `pip install -r requirements.txt` to install dependencies
+- Run `pip3 install -r requirements.txt` to install dependencies
-- Run `python bot.py` to start the bot
+- Run `python3 bot.py` to start the bot
 - Enjoy!

 ## How to run with Docker